How Does Dental Insurance Work? A Complete Guide

 HealthPlans of NC

-Separate from health insurance, dental Insurance is a type of medical insurance that covers procedures and services regarding your teeth and gums.
-It is important to understand what a dental insurance plan is and how it works.
-By doing so, you will be well-informed about what is best for you and your family.
+Separate from health insurance, dental Insurance is a type of medical insurance that covers procedures and services for teeth and gums.
+Understanding what a dental insurance plan is and how it works is essential.
+Doing so will help you be well-informed about what is best for you and your family.

-Dental insurance helps you pay for certain procedures.
+Dental insurance helps you pay for specific procedures.
 This could include cleanings, exams, and X-rays.
-Depending on your plan, you may be able to have more expensive procedures such as root canals or endodontics covered.
-Most times, individuals will receive their dental insurance through their employer.
+Depending on your plan, you may be able to have more expensive procedures, such as root canals or endodontics, covered.
+Most of the time, individuals receive their dental insurance through their employer.
 However, in instances of unemployment or where an employer does not support dental insurance, you can buy individual or family dental insurance plans directly from insurance companies.

-While health coverage and dental coverage may seem similar, there are key differences.
+While health coverage and dental coverage may seem similar, key differences exist.
 Usually, dental insurance plans are not paired with health insurance plans.

 Premiums

 Typically, you will pay a monthly premium to your dental insurance company.
 This will be determined by the company’s dental insurance policy structure.
-Depending on your employer, there may not be a premium or the monthly premium will be deducted from your paycheck.
+Depending on your employer, there may not be a premium, or the monthly premium may be deducted from your paycheck.
 It is important to make sure that your premium is affordable.
 If you miss a payment, you may suffer a lapse in coverage.

 Out-of-Pocket Costs: Deductibles, Coinsurance, and Copays

-A deductible is the amount of money you have to pay for covered dental services and procedures.
+A deductible is the money you pay for covered dental services and procedures.
 You must reach the deductible before your insurance company will begin to cover services.

-A copay is a fixed amount you must pay to your dentist for services.
+A copay is a fixed amount you must pay your dentist for services.

-Alternatively, coinsurance is the percentage split between both you and your insurance provider.
+Alternatively, coinsurance is the percentage split between you and your insurance provider.
 This occurs after you meet your deductible.
 The rate is determined through dental insurance policies.
-As stated by Forbes, a common split is 20/80.
-You will pay for 20% of your procedure and your insurance company will cover the remaining 80%.
+Most plans split is 20/80.
+You will pay for 20% of your procedure, and your insurance company will cover the remaining 80%.

 Annual Maximum Benefit

-Annual coverage maximums are the total dollar amount your insurance provider will pay for services.
+Annual coverage maximums are the total amount your insurance provider will pay for services.
 Usually, this is within a calendar year.
-Once annual coverage maximums are exceeded, you will have to pay in full for dental benefits.
+Once annual coverage maximums are exceeded, you must pay in full for dental benefits.
 After a new term begins, annual coverage maximums will reset.

 What Expenses Does Dental Insurance Pay For?